 Step 6: Apply the smoothing rules (if applicable) to the C-3 RBC amount in step (4) or (5) as applicable.

 Step 7: Divide the amount from Step 4, 5, or 6 (as appropriate) by (1-enacted maximum federal corporate income tax rate).
-Split this amount into an interest rate risk portion and a market risk portion, as described in paragraph G.
+Split this amount into an interest rate risk portion and a market risk portion, as described in paragraph F.

 The interest rate portion of the risk should be included in Line (35) and the market risk portion in Line (37).
 The C-3 RBC is calculated as follows: